mlava/ninja-autoremote/README.md

 Changelog
 ================
+v0.4
+Implement TTS announcements using the Google Translate TTS engine and a specific tasker profile and task combination (see configuration above).

 v0.3
 Implement automatic registration of new devices from configuration menu as devices on dashboard.
 (Avoid having to restart Ninja Block service to register the Autoremote widget on dash.)